vxrdis/allen-interval-probabilities/README.md

 - [Fernando and Vogel (2019)](https://www.scss.tcd.ie/Tim.Fernando/NLPinAI_2019.pdf) challenged the assumption of uniform distribution among Allen's relations
 - They demonstrated analytically that certain temporal relations (particularly those without endpoint coincidences) inherently occur more frequently under random conditions
 - Their **finite-order model** predicts that as timelines become denser, exact endpoint coincidences approach zero probability

-To empirically investigate these theoretical insights, [Suliman (2021)](https://www.scss.tcd.ie/undergraduate/computer-science-language/bacsll_portal/final_year_reports/bacsll_reports_2021/suliman-thesis-final.pdf) introduced a **stochastic birth-death automaton model**, representing intervals as events transitioning between "unborn," "living," and "dead" states.

-> This simulation approach allows probabilities of Allen relations to emerge dynamically, rather than being imposed statically.

-By varying simulation parameters, distinct empirical distributions arise, aligning closely with analytic predictions but also revealing important asymmetries.

-[Petridis et al. (2010)](https://doi.org/10.1109/ICDMW.2010.149) offered another perspective through Allen's **"hourglass" model**, assigning continuous probabilities to interval relations based on their relative positions and durations.
+- Specifically, under asymptotic conditions where both birth and death probabilities approach zero (`p → 0`, `q → 0`), their model predicts domination by six "long-range" relations

+#### Suliman's Prediction

+> Suliman proposed that seven relations (equals, before, after, starts, started_by, meets, met_by) occur with probability 1/9, and the remaining six with 1/27.

+At precisely balanced birth-death probabilities (`p = 0.5` and `q = 0.5`), the empirical distribution closely matches this model (χ² p ≈ 0.76), offering strong support for Suliman's prediction.
+This balanced condition (equal probability of intervals starting and ending) creates the specific stochastic environment where Suliman's 1/9 vs 1/27 distribution holds.

+Outside this balanced region, Suliman's model is rejected — suggesting its validity depends on specific temporal density regimes.

+#### Fernando–Vogel Asymptotic Model

+> Fernando and Vogel predicted that as `p → 0` and `q → 0` (extremely low probabilities of birth and death), six long-range relations (before, after, during, contains, overlaps, overlapped_by) should dominate, each converging to a probability of ~1/6.

+This pattern emerges clearly in simulations at extreme low `p` and `q`, supporting their **asymptotic argument** for sparse timelines.

 ### Complementary Frameworks

 Complementary approaches have appeared in temporal reasoning frameworks and NLP:

-- [Santos and Young's (1999)](<https://doi.org/10.1016/S0004-3702(99)00042-1>) **Probabilistic Temporal Networks** combined Bayesian methods with interval-based constraints
+- [Santos and Young's (1999)](<https://doi.org/10.1016/S0888-613X(99)00009-2>) **Probabilistic Temporal Networks** combined Bayesian methods with interval-based constraints
-- [Badaloni and Giacomin (1999)](<https://doi.org/10.1016/S0888-613X(99)00019-3>) adopted **fuzzy logic extensions** to accommodate gradual or uncertain relations
+- [Badaloni and Giacomin (2006)](https://doi.org/10.1016/j.artint.2006.04.001) _A fuzzy extension of Allen's interval algebra_. _Artificial Intelligence_, 170(10), 872–908.

 ### Statistical Validation